 - 3.1 This section refers to first time admissions (4+ entries). - 3.2 For first time admission, applications for a school place must be made by the relevant closing date (usually the 15th January) during the academic year (between 1st September and 31st August) in which the child turns four, even if the child will not be of compulsory school age in September when they start school.
-Parents can elect for children not to attend school at the start of the autumn term for further information see section 5 to defer their child's start of school or see section 6 regarding delaying admission to the following academic year. - 3.3 Parents living in Leicestershire must apply to the Council for a school place.
-The best way to apply is by applying online through the Council's website however paper copies of the application form can be requested from the Customer Service Centre by calling 0116 305 6684. - 3.4 Parents that do not live in Leicestershire but are seeking a school place at a school within the area can do so by applying through their home local authority.
-Those applications will be forwarded to the Council for processing, in accordance with the coordinated admissions scheme (please see the Council's website for a copy of the coordinated scheme).
+Parents can elect for children not to attend school at the start of the autumn term for further information see section 5 to defer their child's start of school or see section 6 regarding delaying admission to the following academic year. - 3.3 Parents living in Leicestershire must apply to Leicestershire County Council for a school place.
+The best way to apply is by applying online through the Council's website however paper copies of the application form can be requested from the Customer Service Centre by calling 0116 305 6684.